ivanbruel/todoapp/README.md

 To import the libraries on your .h/.m files you will have to import with #import "AFNetworking.h" since it is code on your actual project.

 #### AFNetworking
-This framework allows very easy intergration with any **RESTful** service API, whislt having a performance boost versus the Apple networking framework.
+This framework allows very easy intergration with any **RESTful** service API, whilst having a performance boost versus the Apple networking framework.
 This framework also has a much easier callback interface (through **blocks**).

 #### SDWebImage
 This framework is the holy grail of image downloading.
-It allows with close to no effort the downloading and displaying of images in **UIImageView**s.
+It allows with close to no effort the downloading and displaying of images in **UIImageViews**.
 Automatically managing cache and memory consumption, allowing easy to use animation upon image visualization, etc. (Might not have enough time to go through SDWebImage on this workshop).

 #### SVProgressHUD
-This framework is provides an easy way to display a loader on the screen, and also error and success messages to the user.
-With a very easy to use interface aswell.
+This framework provides an easy way to display a loader on the screen, and also error and success messages to the user.
+With a very easy to use interface as well.

 ### End of Interlude